Gwalior ? The Land of Scindias

 Gwalior has extremes of temperatures.
 During the summers temperature touches to a high of 46 degrees centigrade while it drops down to a minimum of 5 degrees in wintertime.
 October to March is the best time to visit to Gwalior.

 How to Reach

-By Air: At a distance of 8 km from Gwalior, Gwalior Airport gets located.
-The Airlines at this airport link to Gwalior with places like Mumbai, Indore, Bhopal and Delhi too.
+By Air: At a distance of 8 km from Gwalior, Gwalior Airport links the city with Mumbai, Indore, Bhopal and Delhi.

 By Rail: Gwalior is on the main Delhi-Bombay and Delhi-Madras rail link.
-Among major trains, the Taj and Shatabdi Express connect Gwalior with Delhi and Agra.
+Among major trains, the Taj and Shatabdi Express connects Gwalior with Delhi and Agra.

 By Road: Gwalior comes connected by day-to-day bus services with Agra, Mathura, Jaipur, Delhi, Ujjain and Shivpuri.

 Visit Gwalior to witness the treasurer of rich cultural heritage!
 Caper Travel India also offers wide range of Madhya Pradesh Tourism.
 For more details send us query.

 We strive to make the world accessible for each and every one!

 Hassle free journeys with the expertise of our in-house Tour Managers.